-Florida Hospital will continue to make its eCare Urgent Care service free statewide through Friday.
+In light of Hurricane Irma, Florida Hospital is making its eCare Urgent Care service free statewide through Tuesday.

 - eCare Urgent Care tele-health service available for free

 - FULL COVERAGE: Storm Season 2017: Supply checklist, county-by-county resources